syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/09.dnsaas/docs.en.md

 ### Overview

 OpenStack's Designate provides a Domain Name Service as a service (DNSaaS).
-This means that zones and records can be configured within OpenStack via an API and will be queryable via DNS from public nameservers run by SysEleven.
+This means that zones and records can be configured within OpenStack via an API and will be queryable via DNS protocol from public nameservers run by SysEleven.
-Users do not require any dedicated virtual machines to use this service.
+This tutorial is intended to make you familiar with the main functionality and aware of the presence of more advanced features of the DNS service of the SysEleven Stack.

 !!
-The SysEleven Stack DNS service is currently in the test period.
+The SysEleven Stack DNS service is currently in a test period.
 The test period ends in September 2019.
 Until then you can use all features free of charge.

 ### Prerequisites